Damien Smith (rugby league): Background

-A Moree Boomerangs junior, Smith attended Ipswich Grammar School before being signed by the St George Dragons.
+A Moree Boars junior, Smith attended Ipswich Grammar School before being signed by the St George Dragons.

 Playing career

 In Round 21 of the 1995 ARL season, Smith made his first grade debut in St George's 50–14 win over the North Queensland Cowboys.
 In Round 2 of the 1996 ARL season, Smith scored his first try in a 16–24 loss to the Cronulla Sharks.
 That season, Smith played 10 games for the Dragons in their run to the Grand Final.
 In 1997, Smith became a regular for the Dragons, playing 17 games, starting 12 games at fullback.

 In 1998, Smith joined St Helens.
 He played 22 games for the club, starting 21 at centre, scoring eight tries.
 In 1999, Smith returned to Australia, signing for the North Queensland Cowboys.
 That season, he played 12 games scoring nine tries.
 In 2000, he started 15 games, predominantly on the wing.
 In 2001, his final year at the Cowboys, he played just three games.